Aircraft Industries L 410 NG: Operational history

 A series of certification flights were done in accordance with the relevant regulations.
 Certified by the European Aviation Safety Agency (EASA) and the Russian Interstate Aviation Committee (MAK).
-Development started in April 2010, costs of the project is 568 million crowns, 237 million was paid by the Ministry of Industry and Trade of Czech Republic.
+Development started in April 2010, costs of the project is 568 million CZK, 237 million was funded by a grant from the Ministry of Industry and Trade of Czech Republic.

 In March 2018, serial production started.
 The first serial produced L 410 NG traveled to a customer in Russia.
 Production of 16 aircraft is planned for 2019, half of them will be flown to Russia, six aircraft will be delivered to Kazakhstan and two to Poland.